-def run(self, args):
+def run(self, config):

-LOG_JOB.info(self.description)
+LOG_UI.info(self.description)

 '''

-As you can see, this plugins inherits from avocado.core.plugin_interfaces.CLICmd.
+This plugins inherits from avocado.core.plugin_interfaces.CLICmd.
 This specific base class allows for the creation of new commands for the Avocado CLI tool.
 The only mandatory method to be implemented is run and it's the plugin main entry point.

-This plugin uses avocado.core.output.LOG_JOB to produce the hello world output in the Job log.
-One can also use avocado.core.output.LOG_UI to produce output in the human readable output.
+This plugin uses avocado.core.output.LOG_UI to produce the hello world output in the console.